nus-cs2103-AY2122S2/ip/docs/README.md

 Note: The command is case-sensitive.
 Use `todo` so that the command can be processed.

-1. type in 'todo (argument)' where argument is the task with the description you are creating.
+1. type in `todo (argument)` where argument is the task with the description you are creating.

 2. Hit 'Enter' or click the send button.

 Example of usage:

-`todo homework'
+`todo homework`

 Expected outcome